In early June of last year, the night before our 8 month anniversary and my 36th birthday party, Keith gave me the gift that keeps on giving:

 Despite (allegedly) being the primary parent since their infancy, he was easily frazzled, distracted, always anxious, not great at correcting behavior and lazy about engaging them outside of quick bursts of fun.

 Most selfishly, he never protected them from adult concerns and made them complicit in his woes, which left them nervous and insecure and me in a position to constantly reassure and provide security.
 They adored they’re dad, but figured out rather quickly that he was mercurial and flighty.

-In contrast, I was the obvious anchor: dependable, consistent, even and responsive.
+In contrast, I was the obvious anchor: dependable, consistent, even, responsive.
 The kids quickly learned to come to me for things and subsequently I became the primary parent in the household, both practically and as the emotional center.

-I loved being, “a better mom than our actual mom,” but I hated Keith for not stepping all the way up, even for the one thing I was sure he was sincere about: his kids.
+I loved being “a better mom than our actual mom,” but I hated Keith for not stepping all the way up, even for the one thing I had been sure he was sincere about: his kids.